Skip to main content

 What BTTS means

 BTTS means Both Teams To Score.
-A BTTS Yes selection wins only when each team scores at least once.
-The final winner does not matter: 1–1, 2–1, 1–2 and 3–1 all qualify because both teams are on the scoresheet.
+A BTTS Yes selection requires at least one goal from each team.
+The final winner does not matter: 1–1, 2–1, 1–2 and 3–1 all qualify.

 How the predicted-score filter works